 With wide open spaces and landscapes ranging from red sand deserts to lush ancient rainforests, you’ll likely want to visit more than one place once you arrive.
 Australia’s budget airlines Bonza and Jetstar offer cheap fares, and prices tend to be lower if you travel in the early morning or late evening.
 Sites like Wotif can also be helpful for booking car rentals, so you can take off on epic road trips on a whim.
 If you don't feel like driving, train and bus travel are convenient and affordable options for travelling between cities and regional towns.
 Within major cities, check for free or cheap bike rental programs and enjoy the fresh air.
 Some cities even offer free public transport within the city centre.

 Australia boasts many luxurious lodges and glamping getaways, but that doesn’t mean you can’t find quality accommodation on a budget.
 Australia's fun and affordable hostels are a great way to stay in amazing locations without spending too much money, and you'll get to make friends with fellow travellers while you're there.
 With so many spectacular natural attractions to explore, camping is another great option.
 Many campgrounds offer well-equipped cabins if sleeping under the stars isn't for you.

 Food and drink

 From kangaroos and koalas to dolphins and whales, Australia has so much wildlife to encounter.
-There are plenty of zoos and aquariums you can pay to enter, like the popular Taronga Zoo Sydney and Victoria’s Healesville Sanctuary, that have animals from Australia and around the world.
+There are plenty of zoos and aquariums you can pay to enter, like the popular Taronga Zoo Sydney that has animals from Australia and around the world.
 While it’s not guaranteed, you can also spot Australia’s wildlife in the wild.
 Pay a visit to Rottnest Island to see parks filled with smiley quokkas, spot Tassie devils in Tasmania or grab some goggles and dive in along the Great Barrier Reef to see a colourful variety of marine life.